machinaut/azero/NOTES.md

 - Was the virtual loss non-constant?

 PUCT:
-- What were the c_PUCT coefficients chosen?
-How were they chosen?
+- How was c_PUCT chosen?

+Noise:
+- Why use Dirichlet noise?
+Why not other (simple) kinds?

 ## TODO